MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-instrument-application-for-telemetry-app-insights.md

     For more information, see [Enabling Application Insights](../administration/telemetry-overview.md#enable)

 When you create a custom telemetry event, you can specify a telemetry scope.
-The telemetry scope enables you to send an event only to the Application Insights resource specified in the extension's app.json or to all available resources.
+The telemetry scope enables you to send an event only to the Application Insights resource specified in the extension's app.json.
+Or to all available resources.

 > [!NOTE]
 > The Application Insights resource is not required to create custom events.